 What To Serve With Low-Carb Air Fryer Bang Bang Shrimp

-Sides are optional, but if you want to include the shrimp as a part of a heartier meal, pair them with a salad, a side of Ham Fried Rice, or cauliflower rice to keep this meal low in net carbs.
+Sides are optional, but if you want to include the shrimp as a part of a heartier meal, pair them with a salad, a side of fried rice or cauliflower rice to keep this meal low in net carbs.
+Want to mix this meal up but still serve crispy air fryer shrimp?
+Try this savory tiger sauce instead!

 Frequently Asked Questions